Skip to content

 • Required: no (default: no credentials)

-For each model provider configured in TensorZero, you can enable the dynamic_credentials field in order to indicate that you prefer to pass the credentials in the request body of an inference.
+Each model provider in your TensorZero configuration can be configured to accept credentials at inference time by using the dynamic location (e.g. dynamic::my_dynamic_api_key_name).
+See the configuration reference for more details.
 The gateway expects the credentials to be provided in the credentials field of the request body as specified below.
-The gateway will return a 400 error if the credentials are not provided in that case or if they are provided when dynamic_credentials is not enabled.
+The gateway will return a 400 error if the credentials are not provided and the model provider has been configured with dynamic credentials.

 Example